diego120978/WHSTechNotes/journal.md

+# September 16, 2024

+Write the following as your journal entry: This is a free week.

 # September 10, 2024

 What could I have done differently in drafting or explaining the instructions?
 Were there any parts that were unclear or confusing?